cphannan/cphannan.github.io/index.md

 I am a network automation engineer, specialising in Cisco networking technologies and with a first-class honours networking degree.
 I currently work full-time in Leeds for one of the world's biggest bookmakers.
 Using the Agile methodology, I am part of a small team that collaborates on network automation projects.

 I created this space as a place to document my personal development.
-Moving from a traditional network engineer using the CLI to manually configure one device at a time, to a "NetDevOps" engineer utilising tools such as Ansible, Git and Python programming.
+Moving from a traditional network engineer using the CLI to manually configure one device at a time, to a network automation engineer utilising tools such as Ansible, Git and Python programming.

 ## Work Experience